A cross-border France and Spain hiking holiday

 The hiking terrain varies from good woodland paths to rocky scree hillsides and everything in between.

-The maximum ascent you will have to tackle is 1640m on your final day and you can expect to be hiking for up to 9 hours.
-This guided hiking holiday should only be undertaken by those with a sufficient level of fitness.
+The maximum ascent you will have to tackle is 1640m on your first day when you can expect to be hiking for up to 9 hours.

 What wildlife might I see?